EmergingTextiles: Understanding Our API

 3

-Refresh anytime Right-click the table → Refresh, or set Excel to auto-refresh at a schedule you choose.
-The latest data will be pulled in automatically.
+Refresh anytime Right-click the table → Refresh, or set Excel to auto-refresh on a schedule.
+The latest data pulls in automatically.

-That's it.
 Once set up, your Excel file becomes a live connection to our database.
 No programming required.
-We also provide a ready-made Excel template to make this even easier: just open it and enter your API key.
+We also provide a ready-made Excel template: just open it and enter your API key.

 Your Custom Spreadsheet Endpoint